 The compensation calculator table contains a sample of injuries you could claim for.
 Therefore, don’t worry if yours isn’t listed.
 We could still help you claim so long as your RSI can be shown to have been caused by somebody else’s negligence.

-Special Damages In A Repetitive Strain Injury Claim
+Special Damages In A Repetitive Strain Injury Compensation Claim

 When handling any personal injury case, your solicitor can claim for a number of different elements.
 The two main elements are: